kalyncoose/fast-rds/README.md

 #### Using !more during !create
 ![!more during !create](/demo-using-more.gif)

-The `!more` command will print a description and the valid values for the option you are being prompted during !create (without config).
+The `!more` command will print a description and valid values for the option you are being prompted during !create (without config).

 ## Getting Started